Last updated: 07-08-20

 - Effective March 10, 2020 the 8 AM Drop-In Clinic has been suspended until further notice.

 - If you need to make an appointment, call our office.
 Walk-ins are not accepted at any time.
 If you walk in without an appointment, you will be asked to return to your car and call our office to allow us to do proper screening and provide you the appropriate appointment to protect you and others.

-- Caregivers and patients 12 and older need to wear a mask or covering.
-Masks are recommended but not required for patients 2-11 years of age.
+- As of June 18, to align with the California Public Health Department mandate, caregivers and patients 2 years of age and older need to wear a mask or face covering in the office.
+Masks are not recommended for children under 2 years of age.

 - Consistent with current AAP recommendations, we likewise value the importance of routine well checks for our patients.
 We are offering well-checks to all patients of all ages who are due for their routine physicals, not just those patients who need vaccinations.
 Routine well-checks are important visits that address growth and development, anticipatory guidance, chronic medical problems, and health questions families may have.
 We do understand that families may decide to delay their child’s well-check during these unprecedented times.
 However we do have measures in place to reduce risk of exposure in our office and we would be happy to see you if your child is due for a routine physical.

 - We are also offering video visits to discuss non-urgent problems and to address ongoing medical concerns or chronic issues.
 Please call our office to see if it is appropriate to have a video visit for your child.